IngeborgArdoe/training/discovery/analysis_part1.md

+**_Øvingsopplegg er under arbeid_**

 # Analysis Part One - Trips and visualization of data

-**_Øvingsopplegg er under arbeid_**

 ### SESSION BY INSTRUCTOR:
 _The instructor will start of by giving you a brief introduction to the topic.
 The session will include how to create a new analysis, how to add and modify tiles and how to preview the analysis.
-After the preview the participants will recreate the analysis made in class._
+After the lesson the participants will recreate the analysis made in class._

-## Agenda for Analysis part one
+#### Agenda

-- How to preview analysis
+- How to create and preview analysis
 - Tiles: create, scale, customize appearance (header, background, etc.)
 	- Tiletypes
 		- Data